MCSR-Ranked/Launcher/README.md

 To get started with the code and plug in your own data, you need to edit the `/src/main/java/com/atlauncher/constants/Constants.java` file.

-By using this source code you don't get permissions to use our CDN/files/assets/modpacks.
-See the License section at the bottom for more.
+Most of them should be self-explanatory, if not please stop by [ATLauncher Discord](https://atl.pw/discord) and ask in the `#development` channel if you need help understanding any of the values.

-Most of of them should be self explanatory, if not please stop by our [Discord](https://atl.pw/discord) and ask in the `#development` channel if you need help understanding any of the values.
+A couple values in the constants file are specific for ATLauncher or MCSR Ranked Launcher and shouldn't be used in any forks.
+These are the

-A couple values in the constants file are specific for ATLauncher and shouldn't be used in any forks.
-These are the CurseForge Core api key and the Microsoft Login Client ID.
+Microsoft Login Client ID.

 You can apply for a CurseForge Core key through
 [this link](https://forms.monday.com/forms/dce5ccb7afda9a1c21dab1a1aa1d84eb) and a Microsoft Login Client ID through